Pros and Cons of Using A.I. In Religious Matters

 Pros of Using AI in Religious Matters

-- Evangelism & Teaching Aid— While AI can offer non-denominational perspectives, it can also serve as a valuable tool in evangelism and teaching by helping to prepare written materials and Bible study guides.
+5. Evangelism & Teaching Aid— While AI can offer non-denominational perspectives, it can also serve as a valuable tool in evangelism and teaching by helping to prepare written materials and Bible study guides.
 AI can help its users prepare written teaching materials in a logical, orderly way, helping the user organize his thoughts in a structured manner.
 It can also generate relevant illustrations that can be used in teaching or preaching, and it has the potential to do much more.

-- Testing Doctrinal Consistency – I have tested ChatGPT’s answers while logged in and out, using browsers in anonymous mode.
+6. Testing Doctrinal Consistency – I have tested ChatGPT’s answers while logged in and out, using browsers in anonymous mode.
 While responses were generally consistent, I did notice variations, often in how AI initially worded its answers to try to remain neutral or avoid promoting specific groups.
-For example, it was initially hesitant to recommend any religion or religious group, but after pressing it for direct, objective answers, it recommended Christianity and said the churches of Christ align most closely with Biblical teachings.
+For example, it was initially hesitant to recommend any religion or religious group, but after being pressed for more direct, objective answers, it recommended Christianity and said the churches of Christ align most closely with Biblical teachings.
 Even so, this does not automatically validate its conclusions.
 As with any tool, its responses must always be measured against the Bible, the divine Standard.
 Obviously, if it recommended some other religious group, the answer would need to be scrutinized just as much.

 Cons of Using AI in Religious Matters

-- AI Lacks Biblical Discernment – AI does not have faith, spiritual maturity, or the ability to apply Biblical wisdom as a mature Christian would.
+1. AI Lacks Biblical Discernment – AI does not have faith, spiritual maturity, or the ability to apply Biblical wisdom as a mature Christian would.
 While it can analyze and summarize Scripture, it lacks personal conviction and spiritual understanding.
 Since the Scriptures are the source of salvation, and Scriptures can be twisted, relying on AI for spiritual guidance should never replace diligent Bible study and learning from faithful Christians (Matthew 28:19-20; 2 Timothy 2:2, 15-18; 3:15-17; 2 Peter 3:15-18).

-- Contextual Misinterpretation – AI sometimes takes verses out of context, misapplies Scripture, or omits parts of verses.
+5. Contextual Misinterpretation – AI sometimes takes verses out of context, misapplies Scripture, or omits parts of verses.
 I have personally had to reason with ChatGPT several times to get it to recognize its mistakes in handling certain Biblical passages.

-- The Way Questions Are Phrased Can Influence Answers – AI-generated responses depend significantly on how questions are asked.
+7. The Way Questions Are Phrased Can Influence Answers – AI-generated responses depend significantly on how questions are asked.
 If a question is worded vaguely, AI may provide a misleading or incomplete answer.
 Users who phrase questions with bias may also lead AI toward certain conclusions, though it often tactfully pushes back against clear errors.
 Pressing for direct, no-nonsense answers generally leads to more objective and specific answers.

 Conclusion